harishusnan/Project-1-Stock-Price-Prediction/README.md

 ###### Build Model

 Building models in python is quite simple as we can utilize the python packages provided by the developer.
-For linear regression model, we use ```python LinearRegression() ``` to build the model.
+For linear regression model, we use ``` LinearRegression() ``` to build the model.

 ```python